 - Enrolling in the Selective Service if you’re a male aged 18 to 25

 Once you’ve completed your FAFSA, the rest is pretty effortless when aiming for federal loans.
 The application process is made even simpler by completing it online.
-U.S. News reports that nearly 99 percent of students complete their FAFSA on the Internet.
-Make sure you have all necessary income and identification information on hand.
+Make sure you have all necessary income and identification information on hand before you start.